Jall3n/Module_7_SQL/README.md

 ERD or Entity Relationship Diagram to visualize the relationship between our datasources
 <img width="453" alt="ERDiagram" src="https://github.com/Jall3n/Module_7_SQL/assets/119149740/a867329d-9e55-41c5-9245-c3ff5b24e370">

-- Our initial retirement table utilized the employee number, first name, last name, title, from date and to date.
+- The initial retirement table utilized the employee number, first name, last name, title, from date and to date.
 However, we are shown duplicates stemming from an employee having a title change within the company.
 Used SELECT DISTICT ON to remove the duplicates and excluded employees that have already left the company.

 ![Screenshot 2023-05-21 at 6 07 04 PM](https://github.com/Jall3n/Module_7_SQL/assets/119149740/595a440e-63bd-4275-b3c7-656b737e0e2d)